tbarbette/retina-expe/README.md

 ### Exploring

 #### Number of CPUs
 Simply change variables to explore other spaces, for instance how those system scale with multiple cores.
-Change `CPU=1 "GEN_RATE=[5000-30000#5000]"` per `"CPU=[1-8]" "GEN_RATE=30000"`, and set `--graph-filename cpu.pdf --single-output cpu.csv`
+Change `CPU=1 "GEN_RATE=[5000-30000#5000]"` per `"CPU=[1*8]" "GEN_RATE=30000"`, and set `--graph-filename cpu.pdf`

 ![Figure](100G/cpu-avg_good_bps.png)

 This result is not in the paper.
 CloudLab's CPU are performing worst than our Intel CPUs.
 With our testbed, two cores were more than enough to have Retina reach the testbed limits.
-Snort is also not multi-threaded so it would just be a point on the left, Zeek needs a different setup to scale.
+Snort is also not multi-threaded so it would just be a point on the left of the grapg, Zeek needs a different setup to scale.
 All in all this experiment did not add much information except about how "competitors" scale, which is not the intended point.

 #### Software configuration
 We tuned every competing software as best.
 If you think we should enable, for instance, a magic option in suricata to be more fair in our comparison, you can easily do so.
 The full suriacata.yaml config is generated for each experiment from `http.d/suricata.npf`.
 Change what you desire, if possible using a $VARIABLE.